Hate Being a Lawyer? Why I Quit

 It’s drilled in us that health is more important than wealth.
 But how many of us actually live in a way that doesn’t sacrifice our health for our job, let alone for wealth?
 Few people would admit that their job was more important than their health.
 Still it’s easy to sacrifice your body and soul when everyone around you is doing it.

 Meanwhile, I had paid off my student loans years earlier by being a diligent saver.
 I had even read many “financially independent, early retirement” stories with people who quit their jobs with the same amount of money I had saved.
 I realized I could live for a few years without a paycheck.
-Though I knew all of this and yet I still didn’t think about quitting.
+Though I knew all of this intellectually, I still didn’t think about quitting.
+Until I did.

 Future after Law